medusajs/medusa/docs/content/references/js-client/classes/AdminRegionsResource.md

 **`Description`**

-remove a country from a region's list of coutnries
+remove a country from a region's list of countries

 #### Parameters